 Nothing means more to us than what our customers have to say.
 We take pride in working with accountants to make their entire financial reporting process better.
 We also believe in sharing their successes.
 Read some of our most recent case studies and find out how much our customers appreciate working with us.

 Whether it’s full service, self service or somewhere in between, our people make the difference.
 Rivet’s US-based Dedicated Accountants are Subject Matter Experts (SME) and many of them are CPAs and MBAs.
-They've filed more than 10,000 filings and serving our customers is what inspires them every day here at Rivet.
+They've completed more than 10,000 filings and serving our customers is what inspires them every day here at Rivet.

 It’s important to keep up-to-date on what’s happening in the industry and how it will affect you and your organization.
-Rivet built the rendering engine that allows XBRL-based financial reports to be viewed on the SEC website and participates in various industry groups, such as the Taxonomy Advisory Group and XBRL US Best Practices Committee.
-We’ve also created and delivered hundreds of hours of NASBA-approved CPE courses and strive to continually educate the market on technology and accounting best practices.
+Rivet built the rendering engine that allows XBRL-based financial reports to be viewed on the SEC website and consults with in various industry groups, such as the Taxonomy Advisory Group and XBRL US Best Practices Committee.
+We’ve also created and delivered hundreds of hours of NASBA-approved CPE courses and continually strive to educate the market on technology and accounting best practices.
 Rely on Rivet to keep you in the know.

 Register for an Interactive Demo: